What does a pasta dish look like after a Persian makeover? How do you turn a classic Italian ingredient into Persian comfort food?

 - Add the ground meat and continue to saute for 5 minutes on medium-high heat, or until the meat has turned light brown.

 - Add garlic, salt, pepper, turmeric, Advieh and tomato paste, and stir over medium-high heat for 5 additional minutes.

-- Once the all the spices and tomato paste have been well incorporated into the meat, add 1 cup of water, cover, reduce heat to low and cook for 5 additional minutes.
+- Once the all the spices and tomato paste have been well incorporated into the meat, add 1 cup of water and lemon juice, cover, reduce heat to low and cook for 5 additional minutes.
 Set aside.

 - In a large pot bring 10-12 cups of water and the salt to a boil.